Semi-explicit integration of second order for weakly coupled poroelasticity: Numerical Experiments

 and the initial condition reads $p^0(x) = 50\,x_1(1-x_1)x_2(1-x_2)$.
 Accordingly, $u^0$ is defined through the consistency condition~\eqref{eq:poroAbstract:a}, and $p^1, u^1$ by an implicit Euler step as described in \Cref{rem:initDataImplEuler}.
 Note that with the above parameters, it holds that

 such that the coupling condition in \Cref{thm:convergence} is just fulfilled.

 The computations are based on a finite element implementation in FEniCS, leading to a system as described shortly in \Cref{sec:model:space}.
 We now investigate the convergence behavior of the semi-explicit scheme~\eqref{eqn:semiExplicit:order2} and compare it with a second-order implicit BDF discretization.
-For the computation of a reference solution, we choose an implicit midpoint scheme with step size $\tau_\mathrm{ref} = 2^{-11}$ and a spatial mesh width~$h_\mathrm{ref} = 2^{-8}$.
-Since we are mainly interested in the temporal discretization errors, we compute the second-order schemes for step sizes $\tau \in \{2^{-2},\dots,2^{-9}\}$ with the fixed spatial parameter~$h=2^{-8}$.
+For the computation of a reference solution, we choose an implicit midpoint scheme with step size $\tau_\mathrm{ref} = 2^{-11}$ and a spatial mesh width~$h_\mathrm{ref} = 2^{-7}$.
+Since we are mainly interested in the temporal discretization errors, we compute the second-order schemes for step sizes $\tau \in \{2^{-2},\dots,2^{-9}\}$ with the fixed spatial parameter~$h=2^{-7}$.

 The results are presented in \Cref{fig:physicalEx}.
 Therein, we use the notion $p(T)$ for the reference solution and $p^N_h$ for the discrete solution at time $T=N\tau$ (and accordingly for~$u$).
 We observe second-order convergence for both the implicit and the semi-explicit scheme.
-The implicit method, however, achieves slightly better results in $u$ compared to the semi-explicit one, whereas the results are comparable for the pressure variable~$p$.
+The implicit method, however, achieves slightly better results compared to the semi-explicit one.
+For comparison, we also included the semi-explicit scheme of first order; see~\eqref{eqn:semiExpl:Ord1}.
 The main advantage of the semi-explicit scheme lies in the fact that the two poroelastic equations can be solved sequentially, which results in a computational speedup.
 Moreover, standard preconditioners for elliptic and parabolic systems can be used.
 Note, however, that the semi-explicit method is only stable if an appropriate coupling condition is fulfilled as indicated in \Cref{thm:convergence}.
 This is further investigated in the following subsection.